deepskies/DomainAdaptiveMVEforLensModeling/.github/README.md

 ## Unsupervised Domain Adaptation (UDA)

 <p align="justify">
-Applying deep learning in science fields like astronomy can be difficult.
-When models trained on simulated data are applied to real data, the models frequently underperform because simulations rarely perfectly capture the full complexity of real data.
+Applying deep learning in science contexts like astronomy presents multiple challenges.
+For example, when models trained on simulated data are applied to real data, they tend to underperform because simulations rarely adequately capture the complexity of real data.
 Enter domain adaptation (DA), a framework for
 </p>

 <p align="justify">
-In this work, we use unsupervised DA (UDA), where the target data The DA technique used in this work, we use Maximum Mean Discrepancy (MMD) Loss to train a network to being embeddings of labeled "source" data gravitational lenses in line with unlabeled "target" gravitational lenses.
+In this work, we use unsupervised DA (UDA), where the target data The DA technique used in this work, we use the Maximum Mean Discrepancy (MMD) Loss to train a network to being embeddings of labeled source gravitational lenses in line with unlabeled "target" gravitational lenses.
 With source and target datasets made similar, training on source datasets can be used with greater fidelity on target datasets.
 Unsupervised DA aligns an unlabelled "target" dataset with a labeled "source" dataset so that predictions can be performed on both with accuracy.
 That target domain has a domain shift that must be aligned.
 In our case, we add realistic astrophysical survey-like noise to strong lensing images in the target dataset but no noise in the source dataset.
 </p>
 &nbsp;